Durza75/COVID_BRICS/README.md

  - Louise: "louiseyangbranch"
  - Eric: "EricStrobach"

-  ## Team Member Roles
+  ## Team Member Roles (to be determined later)
  - Louise will work on the coffee datasets and the coffee report established by the USDA.
 She will use machine learning to predict coffee consumption post-COVID. [enter more here if you wish]
- - Chandra will use the World Bank dataset to analyze the GDP and inflation of BRICS countries, and will make predictions of GDP and inflation using unsupervised machine learning methodology. [enter more here if you wish]
+ - Chandra will use the World Bank dataset to analyze the GDP and inflation of BRICS countries, and will make predictions of GDP and inflation using unsupervised machine learning methodology.
+Will also create charts/maps on inflation.[enter more here if you wish]
  - Eric will also be using machine learning to analyze GDP and inflation of BRICS countries. [enter more here if you wish]

 The liner regression analysis will be performed on the coffee consumption/price and covid cases to see the relationship between the coffee market and pandemic.
 The linear regression analysis will also be used to predict the coffee consuption after covid.